 - Keep checking: Have a way to stay updated on the weather and check upstream and downstream from where you’ll be.
 You can be significantly affected by changes in weather that happen miles from where you are paddling.

-- Bring the right gear: Look over our checklist of equipment for both hot and cold conditions and remember, when in doubt, bring it with you.
+- Bring the right gear: Look over our checklist of equipment for both hot and cold conditions and remember, when in doubt, bring it with you and store it in a dry bag.
 It’s better to have extra and not need something rather than to be missing your hat with the full summer sun beating down.

 All you need to do is follow these steps and you’ll be more than well prepared for your kayaking journey.
-If you’ve got any questions, comments, or stories about how your gear has saved the day, let us know in the comments below.
+Hopefully, you’ll also have the confidence to advise others on what to wear kayaking, especially when they show up in jeans and a cotton t-shirt!